Country Report for Zimbabwe

 Corporal punishment is unlawful as a sentence for a crime under a 2019 Constitutional Court judgment.[17]
 In a High Court review judgment in December 2014, Justice Muremba had declared that corporal punishment as a criminal sanction for juveniles was no longer lawful because the new Constitution 2013 placed no limitation on protection from inhuman treatment and, unlike the previous Constitution, made no explicit provision for “moderate corporal punishment”.[18]
 In 2019, the Constitutional Court confirmed the High Court ruling, finding that judicial corporal punishment violated article 53 of the Constitution.
 The judgment struck down article 353 of the Criminal Procedure and Evidence Act 1927 as unconstitutional and further ruled that, with effect from 3 April 2019, no male juvenile convicted of any offence could be sentenced to receive corporal punishment.
 The prohibition was extended to apply to sentences of corporal punishment which had already been imposed but were awaiting execution.
 Article 353 of the Criminal Procedure and Evidence Act 1927 had allowed for “moderate corporal punishment, not exceeding six strokes” to be ordered in lieu of or in addition to other punishments for males under 18.

 In March 2023, the Parliament adopted the Child Justice Bill 2021 which aims to establish a distinct criminal justice system for children in conflict with the law.
 In its explanatory memorandum, the Child Justice Bill 2021 states: "[In Clause 80] it is prohibited for a court to impose a prescribed mandatory sentence in terms of any Act but rather sentence the child in accordance with the principles of child justice taking into account the circumstances of the case."
 Based on this provision, it seems that no child in conflict with the law shall be convicted of a sentence that is not provided by the Child Justice Bill 2021.
 Part X of the Child Justice Bill 2021 includes the list of sentences for convicted children.
 Corporal punishment is not included in the list of sentences.
 However, article 80 relating to the "prohibition of certain forms of deprivation of liberty and other sentences", does not explicitly list judicial corporal punishment among the prohibited sentences.
-As of July 2023, the Child Justice Bill, 2021 had not been signed into law by the President.
+It seems that as of January 2024, the Child Justice Bill, 2021 had not been signed into law by the President.

 We are seeking information to confirm whether the Child Justice Bill 2021 intends to repeal all references to judicial corporal punishment from domestic legislation.
 In particular, article 336 of the Criminal Procedure and Evidence Act 1927 (amended 2004), which lists possible criminal sentences including “where the convicted person is a male person under the age of eighteen years, corporal punishment”, must be amended.
 Articles 103, 104 and 105 of the Prisons Act set out the conditions in which “moderate” judicial corporal punishment should be carried out and should be repealed.
 The Government had previously recommended that article 336 of the Criminal Procedure and Evidence Act and articles 101-105 of the Prisons Act be reviewed.[19]